 That means that marketers on TikTok can expect more followers, likes, shares, and comments than they do on other apps.
 This is great news for brands looking to build strong communities and increase brand awareness.

 Infographic: 12 TikTok statistics & facts

-We’ve wrapped all of these TikTok statistics up into an infographic that you can publish on your blog.
+We’ve condensed these TikTok statistics into an infographic that you can publish on your blog.

-Note: If you’d like to republish this infographic, save the infographic to your computer, upload to your blog and include a credit link back to this post.
+Note: If you’d like to republish this infographic, save the image to your computer, upload to your blog and include a credit link back to this post.